genelet/taodbi/README.md

 </p>
 </details>

 As a time series big data system, *TDengine* does not implement *Update* nor *Delete* verbs.
 This package simulates them in *R-Model*.
-Therefore, we have three types of *Model*:
+In this package, we have three types of *Model*:
 - *Model*, operating on TDengine tables with only *R* and *C* verbs
 - *Rmodel*, operating on simulated TDengine tables with full *CRUD* verbs